YunoHost/doc/packaging_apps.md

 sudo yunohost app checkurl <domain><path> -a <id>
 ```
 <blockquote>
-This helper is useful for web apps and allow you to be sure that the web path is not taken by another app.
+This helper is useful for web apps and allows you to be sure that the web path is not taken by another app.
 If not, it "reserves" the path.
 <br><br>
 **Note** : Do not prepend `http://` or `https://` to the `<domain><path>`.
 </blockquote>